SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 To download a file in the repository hover over the desired file and click on the "Download" button.

-To delete a file click on the cross button and press "OK" when the pop-up window appears.
+To delete a file click on the "X" button and press "OK" when the pop-up window appears.

 > Please note that "Application archive" files cannot be deleted from the "Files repository".